-Please note: as the process of the UK leaving the EU continues, we will be following the University's policies regarding fees for EU students from countries other than the UK.
-It has been confirmed that such students who start a course at Cambridge in 2017 or 2018 will have access to the same forms of funding as ware previously available.
+Please note: as discussion of the UK leaving the EU continues, we will be following the University's policies regarding fees for EU students from countries other than the UK.
+It has been confirmed that such students who start a course at Cambridge in 2020 will have access to the same forms of funding as were previously available.
 Please click this link for further updates.

 The College has a number of funds available to undergraduates and they are divided into the following categories:

 - Funds for travel, sport, music, societies, language classes etc.

 - Scholarships and Academic Prizes (The College awards prizes and scholarships of £100-200 to all students attaining First-class results in undergraduate examinations or Distinction in a Master’s course.
 In addition, there are named College prizes and awards in several different fields.)